TBXark/mail2telegram/README.md

 - Configure routing by changing the action of `Catch-all address` in `Email Routing - Routing Rules` to `Send to a Worker:mail2telegram`.
 Forward all remaining emails to this worker.
 - If you set `Catch-all address` as workers, you won't be able to forward all remaining emails to your own email.
 If you need to backup emails, simply fill in your backup email in the `FORWARD_LIST` environment variable of the worker.

+### 3. Binding a Telegram Webhook

+Call `https://project_name.user_name.workers.dev/init` to bind the Webhook, check the return result to confirm the binding status.

 ## Configuration